adam1brownell/arkadianriver.com/_stash/2019-04-01-bneuro-hormones.markdown

 The **Pancreas** sits right behind the stomach and is actually controlled by the **Vagas Nerve**, not the Pituitary/Hypothalamus.
 It releases two competing hormones: **Insulin**, which decreases blood sugar in anticipation of a meal, and **Glucagon** which increases blood sugar afterwards.

+### Sex and the Brain

+This is not a sex-ed recap, but rather a quick look at the effects of sex hormones on the nervous system and body.
+Despite the potential, talking about sex in behavioral neuroscience is not as sexy as one would hope.

+First, sex is determined by the **Sex-Determining-Region-of-the-Y-chromosome (SRY)**, which causes cells in the medulla to development into testes and promote male development.
+In absence of a Y chromosome and SRY, cells in the cortex will become ovaries instead.

+There are some neurological differences between sex as well.
+Male brains have motor neurons dedicated to ejaculation while female brains have motor neurons dedicated to contraction.
+The hypothalamus is also shown to statistically different between males and females.

+Estrogen and Testosterone are crucial to sexual behavior and organization.
+Developing testes produces testosterone and **anti-mulleran hormone (AMH)** which in absence of allows the created of fallopian tubes.
+A lack of testosterone abolishes male copulating behavior, but a large influx does not increase sexual arousal or performance; a very little is enough, more is not better.
+Estrogen production leads to ovulation as well as **Lordosis**, or as a neuroscience professor explained to me, the “head down, ass up” response.

+On sex itself: Human sexual response consists of four stages: excitement, plateau, orgasm, resolution.
+Men have only one site of erection, while women have many (breasts, nipples, clitoris, etc.).
+Males generally have a single brief orgasm followed by a refractory period lasting minutes to hours, while women can have several orgasms in a row.
+Sexual arousal is mediated by the parasympathetic system, and ejaculation is mediated by the sympathetic.

 ### Recap:
 1. The brain, specifically the hypothalamus, communicates with other parts of the body through hormones.
 Hormones travel through the bloodstream and are regulated through negative feedback loops
 2. Hormones regulate a multitude of things, from water retention to hunger to (potentially) love